Let’s stay in touch

 Want to hear about something other than entertainment and games?
-How about AR curing phobias (or acute fears, for example a fear of water).
-AR has become one of the most popular forms of therapy that is practiced worldwide to treat different phobias.
+How about AR curing phobias (or acute fears, for example, a fear of water).
+AR has become one of the most popular forms of therapy that are practiced worldwide to treat different phobias.

 In a study conducted by Mindshare, it was found that the area in our brain dedicated for encoding memory generates three times more activity from AR content than it generates from non-AR content.
 So yes, there is a scientific basis for the fact that AR is more stimulating and engaging than traditional media content.

 21. AR/VR in the healthcare market will reach $7.05 Billion By 2026.
 (Globenewswire)

 Among other opportunities introduced by augmented reality, the healthcare sector is well benefited by AR, with rising demand in innovative diagnostic techniques, neurological disorders treatment, and increasing disease awareness.

 Digital Marketing & AR

 22. Digital advertising – unlocking new opportunities with augmented reality.
 (Vibrant Media)

 67% of executives in advertising agencies say they look forward to using AR more.
 Among those, 29% of these have served clients by creating AR digital campaigns.